stethoscope-js/stethoscope/README.md

 | `GOODREADS_SECRET`   | API secret  |

 ### <img alt="" src="https://clockify.me/assets/images/brand-assets/clockify-icon.svg" width="16"> Clockify

+The Clockify API is used to track your time sessions.
+Add the key `clockify` under `daily` to fetch this data every day.

 You can generate your Clockify API on the User page: https://clockify.me/user/settings.
 Scroll to "API" and click on the "Generate" button.
 Then, copy your API key.